-Nata Sarvabhouma 8 Days Box Office; Lack Of Word Of Mouth A Affected Puneeth Starrer’s Collections!
+Nata Sarvabhouma 8 Days Box Office; Lack Of Word Of Mouth Affects Puneeth Starrer’s Collections!

 Puneeth Rajkumar's Nata Sarvabhouma graced theatres on February 7, 2019.
 The Puneeth starrer is the biggest Kannada release so far, which opened with 550+ shows.
 Despite earning pretty well on the first few days, the film's pace has slowed down in the past week.
 It has been said that lack of word of mouth could have majorly contributed to this.
 It even lost to the day 1 collections of Sudeep and Shivrajkumar's Villain.
 Let's have a look at how much the Puneeth starrer has grossed since its release.